 - Automated claim support

 AI-based chatbots can be implemented to improve the current status of claim process run by multiple employees.
 Driven by Artificial Intelligence, touchless insurance claim process can remove excessive human intervention and can report the claim, capture damage, update the system and communicate with the customer all by itself.
 Such effortless process will have clients filing their claims without much hassle.

-For e.g., an AI-powered claims bot can review the claim, verify policy details and pass it through a fraud detection algorithm before sending wire instructions to the bank to pay for the claim settlement.
+For e.g., an AI-powered claims insurance virtual assistant or bot can review the claim, verify policy details and pass it through a fraud detection algorithm before sending wire instructions to the bank to pay for the claim settlement.